Titius–Bode law: Blagg formulation

-Her paper appeared in the Monthly Notices of the Royal Astronomical Society for 1913, and was forgotten until 1953, when A. E. Roy at Glasgow University Observatory came across it while researching another problem.
-He noted that Blagg herself had suggested that her formula could give approximate mean distances of other bodies still undiscovered in 1913.
-Since then, six bodies in three systems examined by Blagg had been discovered: Pluto, Jupiter IX Sinope, X Lysithea, XI Carme, XII Ananke, and Uranus V Miranda.
+Her paper was published in 1913, and was forgotten until 1953, when A. E. Roy came across it while researching another problem.
+Roy noted that Blagg herself had suggested that her formula could give approximate mean distances of other bodies still undiscovered in 1913.
+Since then, six bodies in three systems examined by Blagg had been discovered: Pluto, Sinope (Jupiter IX), Lysithea (J X), Carme (J XI), Ananke (J XII), and Miranda (Uranus V).

 Roy found that all six fitted very closely.
 This might have been an exaggeration: out of these six bodies, four were sharing positions with objects that were already known in 1913; concerning the two others, there was a ~6% overestimate for Pluto; and later, a 6% underestimate for Miranda became apparent.

-Another of Blagg's predictions was confirmed: that some bodies were clustered at particular distances.

-Her formula also predicted that if a transplutonian planet existed, it would be at ~68 AU from the Sun.